kevinkre/InspireMusic/README.md

 <a name="What's News"></a>
 ## What's New 🔥

 - 2025/01: Open-source [InspireMusic-Base](https://modelscope.cn/models/iic/InspireMusic/summary), [InspireMusic-Base-24kHz](https://modelscope.cn/models/iic/InspireMusic-Base-24kHz/summary), [InspireMusic-1.5B](https://modelscope.cn/models/iic/InspireMusic-1.5B/summary), [InspireMusic-1.5B-24kHz](https://modelscope.cn/models/iic/InspireMusic-1.5B-24kHz/summary), [InspireMusic-1.5B-Long](https://modelscope.cn/models/iic/InspireMusic-1.5B-Long/summary) models for music generation.
+Models are available on both ModelScope and HuggingFace.
 - 2024/12: Support to generate 48kHz audio with super resolution flow matching.
 - 2024/11: Welcome to preview 👉🏻 [**InspireMusic Demos**](https://iris2c.github.io/InspireMusic) 👈🏻.
 We're excited to share this with you and are working hard to bring even more features and models soon.
 Your support and feedback mean a lot to us!
 - 2024/11: We are thrilled to announce the open-sourcing of the **InspireMusic** [code repository](https://github.com/FunAudioLLM/InspireMusic) and [demos](https://iris2c.github.io/InspireMusic). **InspireMusic** is a unified framework for music, song, and audio generation, featuring capabilities such as text-to-music conversion, music structure, genre control, and timestamp management.
 InspireMusic stands out for its exceptional music generation and instruction-following abilities.